-For Giblin, painting was just the latest in a long line of personal challenges
+For Giblin, painting was just the latest of many of personal challenges

 While most people like to stick to what they know and play to their strengths, Joey Giblin has a slightly different outlook on life.